nrwl/nx/docs/blog/2022-04-08-what-is-new-in-nx-13-10.md

 - `@nrwl/*` plugins which are those actively maintained by the Nx core team
 - [Community plugins](/community)

 This illustration should give you a rough idea. obviously some of the plugins may be built on top of others, leveraging common functionality.
-An example is the [the](/getting-started/intro) `[@nrwl/js](/getting-started/intro)` [plugin which not only can be used as a standalone plugin](/getting-started/intro) but also builds the basis for of many others by providing core JavaScript/TypeScript features.
+An example is the [@nrwl/js](/nx-api/js) plugin which not only can be used as a standalone plugin but also builds the basis for of many others by providing core JavaScript/TypeScript features.

 ![](/blog/images/2022-04-08/1*iMPg692nMj5ty709M7tTQQ.avif)